 Aqua Sana spa at Center Parcs

 This you do not want to miss!
 I could write a whole post about what a lush afternoon I spent here, but I will leave it to the slides below (click to move forward) to give you a flavour of just why you should take advantage of this tiny piece of heaven.

 Having attended a couple of obligatory spa days on the odd hen-night I was expecting to be back with the boys, who were playing 10-pin bowling with the kids, within the hour.
 I eventually found them 3 hours later, having reluctantly left my water-bed snooze and heavenly scented steam room behind.
 This is no kidney-shaped pool-plus-hot-tub-and-sauna combo.
 This is a stunning place, with beds in the garden, 7 different steam/relaxation rooms (try the Japanese salt steam bath – the best smell I’ve ever experienced!) and a pool with myriad different ways of massaging your muscles.
 I couldn’t stop myself from Instagramming, though it’s quite possible myself and Alison were the first visitors to tweet from the steam room!

 If I had one recommendation for the team at Aqua Sana, it would be to stick some kind of timer on the water-beds.
 Most of them were occupied by the same people the whole time we were there – fast asleep!
 At £42 for 3 hours I thought this was good value, and far better than my 20 minute massage which cost £44!

-Swimming pool complex: so much to talk about here, so I’ll limit it to some practical recommendations, and let you discover for yourself:
+So much to talk about here, so I’ll limit it to some practical recommendations, and let you discover for yourself: